 Minister Of Interior Meets Bahrain Ambassador To Qatar

-Doha, Qatar: Minister of Interior and Commander of the Internal Security Force (Lekhwiya), HE Sheikh Khalifa bin Hamad bin Khalifa Al-Thani, met with Ambassador of the Kingdom of Bahrain to the State of Qatar, HE Mohammed bin Ali Al Ghatam.
+(MENAFN- Gulf Times) His Excellency Minister of Interior and Commander of the Internal Security Force (Lekhwiya), Sheikh Khalifa bin Hamad bin Khalifa Al-Thani, met with the Ambassador of the Kingdom of Bahrain to the State of Qatar, Mohammed bin Ali Al Ghatam.

 Legal Disclaimer: